frjurado/flask-guide/01_05_Flask_configuration.md

 Every application needs a set of configuration values separated from the code itself.
 Why separated?

-* Pure modularization: one place for the code, another for the config.
+* Pure modularization: one place for the code, another for the configuration.
 * You probably need more than one configuration, generally three: one for development, one for testing and one for production.
   This way it's easier to change between them as needed.